Genus Zero Kashiwara-Vergne Solutions from Braids: Introduction

-In \cref{section: Construction of KV solutions}, we revisit the construction of Alekseev, Enriquez, and Torossian through the lens of the \emph{moperad of parenthesized braids with a frozen strand}, denoted~$\PaB^1$ (\cref{def:Moperad of Parenthesized Braids}).
-Moperads, which are monoids in the category of right modules over an operad (\cref{def:moperad}), extend the classical operadic framework by allowing for compositions with one distinguished, or \emph{frozen}, input (cf. ~\cite{Willwatcher2016Moperads},~\cite{calaque20moperadic} and~\cite{CamposIdrissiWillwacher24}).
+Moperads, which are monoids in the category of right modules over an operad (\cref{def:moperad}), extend the classical operadic framework by allowing for compositions with one distinguished input~\cite{Willwatcher2016Moperads,calaque20moperadic,CamposIdrissiWillwacher24}).
 The moperad~$\PaB^1$ consists of groupoids~$\PaB^1(n)$ which model the fundamental groupoids of ordered configuration spaces of~$n$ points in the punctured plane.
-Topologically, these configurations can be pictured as lying in a cylinder, where the puncture is a marked boundary component~\cite{CamposIdrissiWillwacher24}.
-The two defining operations on~$\PaB^1$ reflect this geometry: \begin{enumerate} \item a monoid structure given by composition along the frozen strand, corresponding to the concatenation of configuration spaces at the puncture; \item a right $\PaB$-module structure encoding the operadic composition of configurations away from the puncture, analogous to the classical structure encoded by the little discs operad. \end{enumerate}
+Topologically, these configurations can be pictured as lying in a cylinder, where the puncture is a marked boundary component.
+The two defining operations on~$\PaB^1$ reflect this geometry: \begin{enumerate} \item a monoid structure given by composition along the frozen strand, corresponding to gluing the unmarked boundary of a cylinder into the marked boundary of the other; \item a right $\PaB$-module structure encoding the operadic composition of configurations away from the puncture, analogous to the classical structure encoded by the little discs operad. \end{enumerate} A homomorphic expansion for $\hPaB^1$ can be encoded as a pair $(\varphi^1,\varphi)$, where $\varphi$ is an operad equivalence between $\hPaB$ and $\CD$, and $\varphi^1$ is a $\varphi$-equivariant equivalence $\varphi^1:\hPaB^1 \to \CD^+$.

-It was shown by Calaque and Gonzalez~\cite[Theorem~3.4]{calaque20moperadic} that the moperad $\PaB^1$ admits an explicit finite presentation.
-Their work implies that, over a field~$\K$ containing~$\mathbb{Q}$, there is a correspondence between moperad formality isomorphisms $(\varphi^1,\varphi):\hPaB^1 \to \CD^+$ valued in the shifted Drinfeld--Kohno operad, and tuples $(\mu,f,g)\in \K\times\exp(\ib_3)\times\exp(\ib_{2})$, where the pair $(\mu,f)$ satisfies the pentagon and hexagon equations that define Drinfeld associators (\cref{def:DrinfAss} and \cref{cor: operadic associators}), and the pair $(f,g)$ solves two additional mixed pentagon and octagon equations (\cref{presenation of PaB1} and \cref{thm: assoc^1}).
-Building on this framework, we show how to extract a tangential automorphism $F_w : \exp(\lie_n) \to \exp(\lie_n)$ associated to a parenthesized permutation~$w$ of $\{0,1,\ldots,n\}$ from any moperad isomorphism $(\varphi^1,\varphi):\hPaB^1 \to \CD^+$, and we prove the following.